andrew-d-gordon/Line-Find/line-set/README.md

 * -t: specifies the name of the test file to pull point data from
 * -p: specifies the point threshold to be reached
 * -g: specifies whether or not the results should be plotted (1 for yes, 0 for no)
-* -b: specifies the x,y bounds which the output graph should have
+* -b: specifies the bounds which the output graph should have (b x b dimensions)

 units_tests/test_9_set_9: